Ritovan03/therapistchatbot/README.md

    ```

 > [!WARNING]
-> If you use Windows, then stop reading this page, and go back to your home.
+> If you use Windows, then make sure to refer python docs for virtual environment setup.
-> Why did you join Btech CSE ?

 2. **Add your API key**